Dietetics program reaccredited

 Future plans include spending much more time with her wonderful husband Martin.
 He will also be retiring from the WMU’s College of Aviation.
 They have children and grandchildren who live in Boston, Nashville, Fairbanks and England and plan on enjoying frequent visits.
 Additionally they are looking forward to sailing adventures in the Caribbean and Lake Michigan, cruising the U.S. in their 5th wheel, and opportunities for skiing and walking vacations.

 There will be a retirement reception honoring Linda on Tuesday, April 10th from 3-5 p.m.
 Students, alumni, colleagues and friends from the community are welcome to attend the reception in the Trimpe Multicultural Center on WMU’s campus.

-Dr. Ghada Soliman, Assistant Professor of Dietetics, is invited to be the Keynote Speaker for the Michigan Dietetic Association (MDA) Annual Conference to be held in East Lansing, Michigan on April 27, 2012.
+Dr. Ghada Soliman, Assistant Professor of Dietetics, is invited to be the keynote speaker for the Michigan Dietetic Association's annual conference to be held in East Lansing, Michigan on April 27, 2012.
 The Title of her talk is "Management of Obesity from Genetics and Signal Transduction to Intervention and Follow-up."

 Pictured are Interior Design graduating seniors Riley Walters, Amanda Peck, Kimberly Porco, Carly Zagorski and Renee Gahn pictured with President John M. Dunn.